Molina helps streaking Cards edge reeling Cubs | Devdiscourse

 Yadier Molina had three hits, including a two-run single, and the visiting St. Louis Cardinals held on to defeat the Chicago Cubs 2-1 on Friday for their third straight win.
 The National League Central leaders dealt the Cubs their fourth straight loss.
-Chicago trails St. Louis by five games in the division and has fallen behind the Washington Nationals and Milwaukee Brewers in the wild-card race.
+Chicago trails St. Louis by five games in the division and has fallen three games behind the Washington Nationals and two games below the Milwaukee Brewers in the wild-card race.

 Ryan Helsley (2-0) picked up the win in relief as the St. Louis bullpen turned in five scoreless innings.
 Carlos Martinez got the final two outs for his 22nd save.
 St. Louis won despite being outhit 9-4.
 Both teams squandered offensive opportunities as the Cardinals went 1-for-11 with runners in scoring position and the Cubs were 1-for-9.